10 Rules of Address Numbers That Will Make You Want to Change Yours Today

-We have found 10 rules of address numbers that will make you want to change yours today.
+We have found five rules of address numbers that will make you want to change yours today.
 House numbers are becoming quite a thing in home exterior design.
-They can add style to your home exterior but also take away from your overall design.
-It’s such an inexpensive and interesting way to add to your home’s appeal and personal taste.
-With millions of options in color, font, and style, it’s easy to feel like you need a little help to make the best choice for your home’s exterior.
+They can add style to your home exterior.
+It’s such an inexpensive and interesting way to add to your home’s appeal.
+With millions of options in color, font, and style, it’s easy to feel like you need a little help to make the best choice of address numbers for your home’s exterior.
 The bottom line, you want your numbers to feel cohesive with your home, complement your personality, and be displayed correctly.

 5 Rules of Address Numbers: